Ninjadude01/NinjaTag/README.md

 # NinjaTag

 This is a cool ninja themed nametag!
-It featrues a 5cm ruler on the left side, a shuriken in the middle, and a katana on the right.
+It features a 5cm ruler on the left side, a shuriken in the middle, and a katana on the right.
 It also includes my name as well as a link to my github account on the backside.
 Note: There is no schematic diagram.

 Slack username: U0A46HEJ2UW